ASU-EGR314-Team-302/ASU-EGR314-Team-302.gitgub.io/SoftwareProposal.md

 The humidity sensor has the simplest loop; it initializes, reads the humidity, displays it, and then returns to the beginning loop.
 Similarly, the temperature sensor initializes the system, reads the temperature, and displays it.
 However, if the temperature reads as high, it sends a one to the main loop, and if it reads as low, it sends a zero before returning to the beginning.
 As for the motor driver, it has two actions: the first involves the main loop, where if it receives a digital signal, it activates the fan for 2 minutes before returning to the loop.
 The other action is for the manual switch of the fan; if the switch is on, it runs the fan, and if the switch is off, it ends the loop.
 If the switch remains on, it continues to run until it is flipped off.

-Below is a diagram showcasing the flow of the systems.
+Below is a PDF showcasing the flow of the systems.

 <br>